- How much does it cost to add a teenager to your car insurance policy?

 - All licensed drivers in a household need to be added to your insurance policy.
 If not, your insurer may not cover an accident or other claim.

-- Some states allow car insurance companies to require you to list teens with driving permits – even those who are not yet licensed – on your insurance policy: Illinois, Indiana, Maryland, New York, North Carolina, Ohio, Pennsylvania, Virginia and West Virginia.
+- Some states allow car insurance companies to require you to list teens with driving permits – even those not yet licensed – on your insurance policy: Illinois, Indiana, Maryland, New York, North Carolina, Ohio, Pennsylvania, Virginia and West Virginia.

 - Most states will not allow teens younger than the age of majority – when states grant young people the rights and responsibilities of an adult – to title a car in their names.